 Like most Builders, the layout of the Connections Builder maps comfortably onto the general structure of the Studio: to the immediate right of the Builder Bar is the Tree, to the right of which is the Stage, to the right of which might be the Inspector:

 The Stage displays a visual representation of the connection you are accessing.
 Exactly what is displayed in the Stage varies depending on the type of connection you are building or editing.
-In the case of Global Events, it will be left blank.
+In the case of editing an Event under Journey, it will be left blank.

 The Inspector is where you can examine and modify details associated with with the element being examined.

 Data Flows are custom connections.
 Conceptually, Data Flows work like functions: they take in input, process it, and return the resulting output.
-Once a Data Flow has been built, it can be initiated as a Periodic Task (see below) or as an Action within your application.
+Once a Data Flow has been built, it can be initiated as an Action within your application.

 Data Flows are made up of component parts called Data Operations, which define how input is processed.
 Processing input might entail anything from making HTTP requests to sending emails to running another Data Flow.
 A single Data Flow might consist of any number of interconnected Data Operations, though these Data Operations do not appear nested underneath them in the Tree; building Data Flows out of Data Operations is done in the Stage.